scythemenace/CS3SH3/notes/potential_q_final.md

     - P3 creates P9.
     - P4 creates P8.
     - Now we have nine processes: P1, P2, P3, P4, P5, P6, P8, and P9.

+### How to query the process id of the current process and the parent process?

+We can query the process id of the current process using `getpid()` and the parent process id using `getppid()`.

+### What does the exec() call do?

+The `exec()` call is used after fork() which allows the child process to execute a different program from the parent process.
+It replaces the current process image with a new one.
+It is also referred to as an **overlay**.

+### What is cascading termination?

+In order to avoid a child process to run after its parent has terminated, the OS automatically terminates all children, grandchildren, and so on when the parent process terminates.
+This is known as cascading termination.

+### What is a zombie process and an orphan process?

+A **zombie process** is a process which has terminated but has not been reaped (i.e. removed from the process table).
+This usually happens if the parent process didn't invoke `wait()`.

+An **orphan process** is a process which has been terminated but its parent also terminated before reaping it (i.e. didn't invoke `wait()`).
+Basically a zombie process whose parent also terminated.

 ## Chapter 4